 - Talk – a highly flexible discussion platform, designed for better dialog.
 It currently powers the comments and conversations of more than 50 news sites in 12 countries, including the Wall Street Journal, the Washington Post, and the Intercept.

 Our free software is currently in use in more than a dozen newsrooms.
 Want to learn more or just say hello?
 Drop us a line.

 Everything on this website has a CC-BY 4.0 Creative Commons license except where noted – please re-use, translate, and share our content!

-The Coral Project’s work is generously supported by several funders, including the Democracy Fund, the Rita Allen Foundation, and Mozilla.
+During the majority of the work on this site, The Coral Project was being generously supported by the Knight Foundation, Democracy Fund, the News Integrity Initiative, the Rita Allen Foundation, Craig Newmark Philanthropies, and Mozilla.